susanhao/susanhao.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a 3rd year PhD student at UC Berkeley studying Cognitive Neuroscience.
+I am a 4th year PhD candidate at UC Berkeley studying Cognitive Neuroscience.
 I did my undergraduate degree in Computer Science and Cognitive Science at UPenn.
 <br><br>
 My current line of research uses a combination of neuroimaging and behavioral methods to build models of emotion and face representation in the brain.
 I am interested in how these models differ in individuals with developmental disorders such as Autism.
 <br>